icicleio/icicle/README.md

 [![Apache 2 License](https://img.shields.io/packagist/l/icicleio/icicle.svg?style=flat-square)](LICENSE)
 [![@icicleio on Twitter](https://img.shields.io/badge/twitter-%40icicleio-5189c7.svg?style=flat-square)](https://twitter.com/icicleio)

+**Note to php[architect] readers:** Some changes have been made since the article was written.
+The most significant is that the `Icicle\Loop\Loop` facade class no longer exists and has been replaced by a set of functions in the `Icicle\Loop` namespace.
+For example, `Icicle\Loop\Loop::run()` has become `Icicle\Loop\run()`.
+Some methods that returned promises have been changed to be coroutines, returning `Generator` instances that can made into a promise by simply wrapping the method call with `new Icicle\Coroutine\Coroutine(/* ... */)`.
+This change was made to support `yield from` in PHP 7.
+See the [changelog](CHANGELOG.md) for more details on the recent changes.
+The API will be more stable going forward as the first beta of v1.0 has been tagged.

 #### Library Components

 - [Coroutines](#coroutines): Interruptible functions for building asynchronous code using synchronous coding patterns and error handling.